Undone (short story collection): Moonies

-When an illiterate boy moves to a new school, the school bully has him sign a contract, which he does because he doesn't want anyone to know about his disability.
+When an illiterate boy called Adam moves to a new school, the school bully has him sign a contract, which he does because he doesn't want anyone to know about his disability.
 Unfortunately, the contract means he has to moon his principal, ruining his chances of having his painting hung in the art gallery.
-However, the boy calls him a coward because the bully wouldn't moon and so he ends up doing it, but unfortunately for the bully, he gets into trouble.
+However, Adam calls him a coward because the bully wouldn't moon and so he ends up doing it, but unfortunately for the bully, he gets into trouble.
 Was adapted as an episode of Driven Crazy.

 Noseweed

-A 95-year-old man enjoys cod-liver oil; his grandson does not.
-One day, while trying to breed a new species of apple in honour of his dead wife, his grandson comes over and is given his home-made muesli mixed with cod-liver oil in exchange for money for the movies.
-But since the grandson is unable to swallow it, the grandfather accompanies him to the movies.
+A 95-year-old man enjoys cod-liver oil; his grandson Anthony does not.
+One day, while trying to breed a new species of apple in honour of his dead wife, Anthony comes over and is given his home-made muesli mixed with cod-liver oil in exchange for money for the movies.
+But since Anthony is unable to swallow it, the grandfather accompanies him to the movies.
 However, by leaving the oiled muesli in his mouth for too long, a plant grows on his face, which eventually produces the apple his grandfather wanted to invent.
 Was adapted as an episode of Driven Crazy.

 Wake Up to Yourself

-A boy is always picked last for sports teams.
+A boy called Simon is always picked last for sports teams.
 However, he is about to get a baby brother.
-While sleeping on the night just before his brother is born, he dreams about a world where he has a mate who helps him all the time; this mate turns out to be a grown-up version of his brother.
-In the dream he also finds that his mother has died and he lives with his grown up version of his little brother, who is called Simon but is nicknamed Possum.
-When the boy's baby brother is born his mother cleans him and admires the new born and says "What a lovely little possum".
+While sleeping on the night just before his brother is born, he dreams about a world where he has a mate called Matthew who helps him all the time; Matthew turns out to be a grown-up version of his brother.
+In the dream he also finds that his mother has died and he lives with his grown up version of his little brother, who is called Matthew but is nicknamed Possum.
+When Simon's baby brother is born his mother cleans him and admires the new born and says "What a lovely little possum".
 Possum also has a birth mark the shape of Australia just like the dream version of himself.
 Was adapted as an episode of Driven Crazy.

 Thought Full

-When a boy gets a new calf, his father wants to get rid of it, but the boy likes it so much, so he doesn't want that to happen.
+When a boy called Bomber gets a new calf, his father wants to get rid of it, but Bomber likes it so much, so he doesn't want that to happen.
 He eventually gets a bottle that, when drunk from, allows him to read people's minds.

 This is the only Paul Jennings short story that is told from a second-person point of view.
-This is because the boy wants the reader to experience how he felt.
+This is because Bomber wants the reader to experience how he felt.